mvirgo/MLND-Capstone/README.md

 * Using keras-vis (see documentation [here](https://raghakot.github.io/keras-vis/), created activation heatmaps by layer in order to see whether the model was looking in the correct place for the lines.
 See `layer_visualize.ipynb` for more.

 ## Current Status
-I have attempted to use activation heatmaps from keras-vis to show exactly where the lane lines are, and actually found a way to make it fairly good at detecting lines.
-However, this method is SLOW, and still has some issues with certain conditions (yellow lines on lighter roads are not detected at all).

-I used transfer learning from my Behavioral Cloning project (dropping the final layer to train on my six labels), which helped improve the markings as that model had already been trained to look for the road.
-However, I've found that any type of image augmentation (rotation, shifts, etc.) causes the model to activate in too many places, making the activation maps less effective.
+My preferred approach at this point is to try using a fully convolutional neural network, whereby I feed in a road image, and output the lane to be drawn back onto the original image in a separate image.
+I am in the process of building and training this network.

-I believe I am unfortunately going to have to completely change my approach.
-My thought is that I could train a neural network using small image segments of road lines and non-road lines, and then use a sliding window technique similar to how I did vehicle detection in another project.
+If that fails, my second thought is that I could train a neural network using small image segments of road lines and non-road lines, and then use a sliding window technique similar to how I did vehicle detection in another project.
 The downside to this is I will have to completely reprocess my image data.

 ## Image statistics
 * 21,054 total images gathered from 12 videos (a mix of different times of day, weather, traffic, and road curvatures)